Be a part of the change!

 POSITION TYPE/EXPECTED HOURS OF WORK:

-This is a full-time position.
+This is a part-time position.
 Days and hours of work are Monday through Friday, 8:30 a.m. to 5 p.m.
+This position may require work during early mornings, evenings, and weekends and may occasionally require more than 20 hours per week.
 At UWSM, we are focused on creating connections within the Southern Maine community.
-Our current hybrid model is focused on doing just that, requiring our team members to spend at least 16 hours per week creating connections.
+Our current hybrid model is focused on doing just that, requiring our team members to spend at least 40% of their time (8 hours for this position) creating connections.
 Examples of creating connections include office time, external meetings/gatherings, training, volunteer engagement events, and even a cup of coffee with an internal/external partner.

 Travel is primarily local during the business day, although some out-of-area and overnight travel may be expected.